 Innovative classroom resources won’t mask poor teaching, but fantastic classroom resources can magnify great teaching.
-Having quality resources to teach reading, math and writing can help you to be a more creative teacher who is able to meet your students’ various needs.
+Having quality resources to teach language arts, math, and writing can help you be a more creative teacher and meet your students’ various needs.
+That’s why today’ I’m sharing 5 of my favorite classroom resources.

 Having great materials can also help to save you loads of time when planning and prepping your weekly lessons!
-I have used countless resources in my third grade classroom.
-It is difficult to choose my favorites!
-However, I have compiled a list of five resources that I could not live without.
+I have used countless resources in my classroom.
+It is difficult to choose my favorites; however, I have compiled a list of five resources that I could not live without.

 I have been using math centers since my very first year of teaching.
 I found that I was spending hours each week prepping new centers.
 I was also using a lot of valuable class time teaching students how to complete these centers.
 I decided that there had to be a better way to conduct a meaningful math center time.